bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ### Package entry points[#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_package-entry-points)

-In a package’s `package.json` file, two fields can define entry points for a package: [`"main"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_main) and [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports).
+In a package's `package.json` file, two fields can define entry points for a package: [`"main"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_main) and [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports).
 The [`"main"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_main) field is supported in all versions of Node.js, but its capabilities are limited: it only defines the main entry point of the package.

 The [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports) field provides an alternative to [`"main"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_main) where the package main entry point can be defined while also encapsulating the package, **preventing any other entry points besides those defined in [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports)**.
 This encapsulation allows module authors to define a public interface for their package.